iltommi/qdb-documentation/source/api/java.rst

 - ``getAndUpdate()``
 - ``removeIf()``

-You'll find the details in the Javadoc.
+You'll find the details in the Javadoc_.

 Manipulating "deques"
 ---------------------